top of page

 Trigger finger, or stenosing tenosynovitis, occurs when the tendon sheath surrounding a finger flexor tendon becomes inflamed and thickened, causing the tendon to catch or lock as the finger bends.
-It presents as clicking, catching, or a finger that locks in a bent position and requires passive straightening (by the patient pulling it straight himself).
+It presents as clicking, catching, or a finger that locks in a bent position and requires passive straightening (by the patient manually).
+Traditionally, surgery utilises an arm tourniquet, which can cause much pain and discomfort during the procedure, which is also limited to 15 minutes or so when the patient is awake.

 Trigger finger is more common in individuals with diabetes, rheumatoid arthritis, or repetitive hand use, but can occur without any underlying condition.